-A new Israeli study making the rounds of the internet is claiming that exclusive breastfeeding, instead of preventing allergies as has been shown by countless earlier studies, actually increases the risk for dairy allergy.
-At the end of the article, the researchers ignore recommendations by the World Health Organization and other medical bodies in place for decades, advising parents to give their babies cow’s milk in the early days and weeks of life.
+A new Israeli study making the rounds of the internet is claiming that exclusive breastfeeding, instead of preventing allergies as has been shown by numerous studies, actually increases the risk for dairy allergy.
+The researchers conclude that parents should give cow’s milk in the early days and weeks of life, ignoring long-time recommendations by the World Health Organization and other medical bodies.

 Dr. Yitzhak Katz, lead researcher of the study, was interviewed by the press: